FDio/vpp/docs/troubleshooting/reportingissues/reportingissues.rst

 Reporting Bugs
 ==============

-Although every situation is different, this page describes how to collect data which will help make efficient use of everyone's time when dealing with vpp bugs.
+Although every situation is different, this section describes how to collect data which will help make efficient use of everyone's time when dealing with vpp bugs.

-Before you press the Jira button to create a bug report - or email vpp-dev@lists.fd.io - please ask yourself whether there's enough information for someone else to understand and possibly to reproduce the issue given a reasonable amount of effort. **Unicast emails to maintainers, committers, and the project PTL are strongly discouraged.**
+Before you press the Jira button to create a bug report - or email vpp-dev@lists.fd.io - please ask yourself whether there's enough information for someone else to understand and to reproduce the issue given a reasonable amount of effort. **Unicast emails to maintainers, committers, and the project PTL are strongly discouraged.**

 A good strategy for clear-cut bugs: file a detailed Jira ticket, and then send a short description of the issue to vpp-dev@lists.fd.io,